ThePro1ector/arduino_scoreboard/README.md

 ## TODO - C applicaiton

-- generate.c
+- finsh README.md
+- implement button hardware and .ino code to drive operation for scoreboard.ino
+- implement side identification using led intensity of scorebaord.ino
-    - read settings from config file
+- read settings from generate.config for generate.c
+- how to share similar scoreboard display and operation code
+- add other functionality like:
+    - pomodora clock
+    - running clock

-- tester.c
+    - other?
-    - change led intesity for current side

-- can this be simpler with include file?  can ardiuno include c-code file?

-- notes about power limits
-- do experiment/scetch to determine power limit